Violet88github/silverstripe-vault/docs/en/readme.md

 ### Tasks

-The module provides tasks for encrypting and decrypting all data to allow for migration of datatypes, rotation of keys, etc.
+The module provides tasks for encrypting and decrypting all data and rotating the default key.

 ```bash
 # Encrypt all data